zeynepatceken/House-Price-Prediction-with-Python/README.md

+This project was created as a sample exercise during the Data Mining course in my undergraduate Computer Engineering program.[^1]

-**This project was created as a sample exercise during the Data Mining course in my undergraduate Computer Engineering program**
+[^1]: This project was created as a sample exercise during the Data Mining course in my undergraduate Computer Engineering program.